lae/web/resume/index.md

 #### Systems Administrator - June 2011 to present

-Part of a large team of administrators, we resolve thousands of issues per day, as a popular web host, across thousands of shared servers, virtual private servers and dedicated servers.
-These range from common database issues, backups and restorations, and reboot triage to web server/database tuning, major software upgrades and custom installations, filing bug reports and more.
+I resolved hundreds of issues per week through our ticket system across thousands of servers.
+These ranged from common MySQL issues, backups and restorations, and reboot triage to web server/database tuning, major software upgrades and custom installations, filing bug reports, writing documentation, etc.

 **Highlight**: I was employee of the month for November 2011 (5th month at the job/out of ~120 admins).

 #### Systems Monitoring - December 2011 to present

-As one unit of a small team of monitors (3-4 usually), we proactively monitor the entire farm (over 4500 servers) for issues before they become major.
-Issues I handle range from CPU abusers, low disk space, and hard drive errors to Denial of Service attacks/flooding, disaster recovery, and individual site performance reviews.
-I make public announcements on our [network status forums][] for extended downtime issues.
+As one unit of a small team of monitors (3-4 usually), I proactively monitor the entire shared server portion of our farm (over 4500 servers) for issues before they become major.
+Issues I handle range from CPU abuse, low disk space, and hard drive errors to Denial of Service attacks/flooding, disaster recovery, and individual site performance reviews.
+I also make public announcements on our [network status forums][] for extended downtime issues.

+**Highlight**: I provided significant assistance in migrating the architecture of our shared/reseller servers from 32-bit to 64-bit.

+## Projects

+### [ZMonitor][]

+This is a console client for Zabbix that I developed in Ruby, as the Zabbix monitoring software did not come bundled with one.
+It contacts the API (json) and generates a dashboard-like interface to show current active problems, their acknowledgement status and priority.
+This client also allows acknowledgement of active triggers, and other features like server history are underway.

 ## Skills